willu47/git_diff_xlsx/readme.md

 I wrote this script as I wanted to use a version control package for managing an existing computational model, the input files of which are defined using Microsoft Excel workbooks.

+See my [blog entry](https://wiki.ucl.ac.uk/x/P7MpAg) for more details of how it works.

 ## Installation

 1. Download the [latest release](https://github.com/willu47/git_diff_xlsx/releases)